-Refer to "Limits for 2216 ESCON Network Interfaces and Subchannels" on page 5-13 for more information about the limits mentioned here.
+Refer to "Limits for 2216 ESCON and Parallel Channel Network Interfaces and Subchannels" on page 5-13 for more information about the limits mentioned here.

-Limits for 2216 ESCON Network Interfaces and Subchannels
+Limits for 2216 ESCON and Parallel Channel Network Interfaces and Subchannels

-Subchannels will be associated with network interfaces when you configure the 2216 with an ESCON Channel Adapter.
+Subchannels will be associated with network interfaces when you configure the 2216 with either channel adapter.

-A few simple rules govern the network interfaces:
+The following rules govern the network interfaces: